f-atisai/f-atisai.github.io/_posts/2022-12-21-posrog-install.md

 image-caption: Republic of Gamers - The Choice of Champions
 ---

-PhoenixOS for the Republic of gamers, POSROG, is an android operating system with x86 architecture modded from AOSP.
-It is lighter than a typical Emulator and focuses on device support, performance, and boosting for gaming applications.
+POSROG, or PhoenixOS for the Republic of Gamers, is an Android operating system with x86 architecture that has been modified from AOSP.
+It is a light Emulator that focuses on device support, performance, and boosting for gaming applications.

-At this time my potato+ mobile had worn out and could no longer meet the requirements for most mobile games so I needed a means to enjoy continue gaming.
-I opted to dualboot posrog alongside solus on my low-ended amd e2-9000.
-This was a relatively simple procedure but different because Solus uses systemd bootloader while posrog installations typically use grub.
+On my low-end AMD e2-9000, I chose to dualboot posrog and solus.
+This was a relatively simple procedure, but it was distinct because Solus employs the systemd bootloader, whereas posrog installations typically employ grub.

-I reflect here on my steps to accomplish this endeavour.
+Here, I reflect on the steps I took to complete this task.

 ### Creating The POSROG Partition